dribnet/purvs/README.md

-So my idea is to have two traingle where one always has the same size and the seconds one will be able to change size and position.
-Both traingles can have an radian as well.
+So here I have 12 parameters wich build two sinus curves and rotate, change the width and height of the curves.